mavryk-network/mavryk-protocol/docs/alpha/protocol_overview.rst

 dependent on each economic protocol.
-The :doc:`Validation and Application<validation>` entry explains the internals of *validation* -- that is, how to determine whether operations and blocks can be safely included in the Tezos blockchain -- and *application* -- that is, how the effects of operations and blocks are taken into account -- for this economic protocol.
+The :doc:`Validation and Application<validation>` entry explains the internals of *validation* -- that is, how to determine whether operations and blocks can be safely included in the Mavryk blockchain -- and *application* -- that is, how the effects of operations and blocks are taken into account -- for this economic protocol.